imthenachoman/nBackup/README.md

 1. **current** - the current version of the backup
 1. **snapshot-in-time folders** - if you want to view/restore all the data from a specific backup
 1. **running file versions** - if you want to quickly view previous versions of a specific file

+## Why and My Requirements

+Obviously there are [a lot](https://github.com/n1trux/awesome-sysadmin#backups) of backup solutions that already exist.
+None of them met my requirements or were far more complicated than I need.
+I am a fan of the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and feel backups shouldn't be complex because then recovery is complicated and you don't want complex when shit's hit the fan and you need to recover critical data urgently.

+My requirements:

+-   **dependency-less backups and restores** -- I wanted backups that I could copy to a new system and restore without having to first install a slew of programs/dependencies.
+-   **speed over space** -- storage is cheap, processing time is not.
+I wanted to do straight file copies without compressing, tarring, or encrypting.
+My backups are then encrypted to the cloud using https://rclone.org/.
+-   **browsable** -- I wanted backups that I could browse in three different ways ([see How It Works](#how-it-works))

 ## Example End Result